oceanprotocol-archive/dev-ocean/doc/service_agreements_architecture.md

 The service level agreement contract is meant to be a storage contract in which stores the status of conditions for each service.
 This is used to be minimize the interaction between control contracts and decouple the business logic by splitting it into smaller logic or control contracts.
 In this way, we can reuse the control contracts (pre-defined conditions) to define any kind of service agreements.
+For more information about implementation details check out the [Keeper Contracts](#) section.

 ### 2. Control Contracts